MicrosoftDocs/winrt-api/windows.management.update/windowsupdateapprovaldata_windowsupdateapprovaldata_1221375020.md

 ## -description

-Constructs a new WindowsUpdateApprovalData instance with all underlying members set to default values.
+Constructs a new **WindowsUpdateApprovalData** instance with all underlying properties set to default values.

 ## -remarks

 ## -see-also

 ## -examples